 Early detection and prevention are always the best—both for your pet's health and ultimately for the cost of treatment.
 The "wait and see" approach is OK for perhaps a day provided your pet is not in pain, still eating, able to relieve themselves normally, etc. Even so, more than 24 hours of being lethargic or "depressed" warrants at least a phone call to your veterinarian to discuss your concerns.

 When It Isn't OK To Wait

 If your pet is in pain, won't eat, can't urinate, experiencing bouts of vomiting or diarrhea, please call your vet as soon as possible.
-These situations can be (or become) quite serious in a short period of time.
+These situations can be (or become) quite serious in a short period.